You've Got Mail

 You will need:

-Louise used our Natural Snack Bars for this training game, as well as string, two heavy chairs, pegs and small envelopes.
+You can use our Organic Cheese & Apple Training Treats for this training game, as well as string, two heavy chairs, pegs and small envelopes.

 “You can also make the game more complicated as they get better at it!”